Cloud Integration – Access Policies: Defining Roles on Artifact Level

 Access Policies can help in segregating data even on a single tenant.

-Supported artifact types are all kinds of processes (Integration Flows, OData, SOAP and REST APIs) plus JMS Queues.
+At the time of writing this blog, the supported artifact types are all kinds of processes (Integration Flows, OData, SOAP and REST APIs) plus JMS Queues.
 The protected data is business data in monitoring (trace messages, messages in queues) and message processing log attachments.
+For the actual feature scope, see Access Policies In SAP Cloud Integration.

 Your feedback on both the feature and the content of this post is welcome.